typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 However, as Ted's ideas were based on mathematical notation and mathematical symbolism, they were difficult to understand and not very accessible to most people, so two System R members addressed this issue by creating a simple query language -- [SEQL](https://dl.acm.org/doi/10.1145/800296.811515).
 As this new language was based exclusively on English words, this became the breakthrough that made it so much easier for people to understand the simplicity of Ted's ideas.

-By the late 1970s, relational databases had grown in popularity, and the world came to accept how much more superior SQL and the relational model were over its predecessors.
+By the late 1970s, relational databases had grown in popularity, and the world came to accept just how superior SQL and the relational model were to its predecessors.
 The story since then is well known -- relational databases have become the standard for building software as the world ushered into the digital revolution.

 ### The Essence of SQL and Graql
-In understanding Graql, it's useful to look at the underlying ideas that created SQL, as both are conceptually closely related.
+In understanding Graql, it's useful to look at the underlying ideas that created SQL, as they are conceptually closely related.
 The essence of both Graql and SQL can be summarised as such:
 1. **A language that can be read and understood intuitively.** We say a language fulfils these criteria when it appears simple, maintainable and has a degree of similarity to natural text.
-2. **A language that enables to ask questions at a higher-level.** Here we refer to a language that allows the user to describe operations at a new and higher semantic level.
+2. **A language that enables asking questions at a higher-level.** Here we refer to a language that allows the user to describe operations at a new and higher semantic level.
-3. **A language where the system figures out how to do lower level operations.** As the user describes these higher-level operations, the system takes care of operations without the user having to think of them.
+3. **A language where the system figures out how to do lower level operations.** As the user describes higher-level operations, the system takes care of operations without the user having to think of them.

 In this sense, both SQL and Graql are languages that abstract away lower level operations.
 In practical terms, this means the languages become accessible to groups of people who would have otherwise not been able to access them.
 A similar thing can be said about Python, for example, a high level programming language that has enabled millions of programmers to build software without having to worry about lower level operations that are abstracted away.